 If items are missing then contact your supplier, or us, right away to arrange replacements.

-DO NOT misplace the power keys.
+DO NOT misplace the power and disk caddy keys.
+They are unique to your system.
 Keep one in a safe place while using the other.